akoskm/akoskm.com/cma5gg5qt000209ibc5ad02t1.md

 Create a file `index.ts` in the root of your project folder.

-You can either choose to compile this file into js using tsc or you can run your mcp server with bun or deno.
+You can either choose to compile this file into js using tsc or you can run your mcp server with bun, deno or even the [newest node versions because they have some TypeScript support of the box](https://akoskm.com/how-to-run-typescript-2025/).
 In this tutorial I’m using bun.

 Import the modules we’ll use: